Segment the imagery

 - Open the Surface_Imperviousness folder.

 The folder contains several subfolders, an ArcGIS Pro project file (.aprx), and an ArcGIS Toolbox (.tbx).
-Before you explore the other data, you'll open the project file.
+Before you explore the other data, you will open the project file.

 - If you have ArcGIS Pro installed on your machine, double-click Surface Imperviousness (without the underscore) to open the project file.
 If prompted, sign in using your licensed ArcGIS account.